ISMA University of Applied Sciences

 REPRESENTATIVE OFFICE IN UKRAINE:

-Center for Ukrainian and European Scientific Cooperation (according to signed international cooperation agreement with ІSMA University of Applied Sciences)
+(according to the signed international cooperation agreement with ІSMA University of Applied Sciences)

-Contact person: Rodik Lesia Mykolaivna – Coordinator of scientific events and projects on philological sciences.
+Contact person: Tiutiunnyk Tetiana Mykolaivna – Coordinator of scientific events and projects on juridical sciences.